Crio-Bytes/IBD-2022-Master-Repository/AWS_Automation_using_Terraform/README.md

 <br>

-> #### Micro-Challenge:-
+#### Micro-Challenge:-

-- Try to launch S3 bucket to store the imgages in the AWS using Terraform
+- Try to launch an S3 bucket to store the images in the AWS using Terraform